Anacaona

 Anacaona (c.
 1474 – c.
 1504) was a Taíno cacica, zemi interpreter, composer, and poet born in Yaguana, Jaragua, Hispaniola (present-day Léogâne, Haiti).
 After the death of her brother Bohechío in 1500, she became the ruler of Jaragua.
-In the centuries since her death, she has been re-imagined and memorialized in various forms of poetry, music, and literature from the Dominican Republic, Haiti, and the wider Caribbean.
+In the centuries since her death, she has been re-imagined and memorialized in various forms of poetry, music, and literature from Haiti, the Dominican Republic and the wider Caribbean.

 Prior to becoming cacica, Anacaona was married to a Caonabo, a cacique from the Lucayos (now The Bahamas) who conquered the cacicazgo of Maguana in 1470.
 However, she spent most of her time in Jaragua with Bohechío.
 With Christopher Columbus's arrival in Hispaniola in 1492, the Spanish began enslaving Taínos, resulting in conflict.
 Caonabo, who fought against the Spanish, was ultimately captured and banished in 1496.
 After Christopher left, his brother Bartholomew took over the administration of Hispaniola in 1496.
 Anacaona played a prominent role during Bartholomew's visits to Jaragua, welcoming him, helping to facilitate tribute payments to him, and offering him valuable gifts, potentially suggesting her administrative authority and status as a steward of luxury goods.

 As cacica, Anacaona initially maintained a policy of cooperation with the Spanish, who continued to mistreat and enslave the Taíno.
 This led to frequent rebellions, with many enslaved Taíno fleeing to find sanctuary in Jaragua.
 In 1497, Spanish rebels led by Francisco Roldán also sought refuge in Jaragua among the Taíno.
 In 1502, Nicolás de Ovando arrived in Hispaniola after being appointed governor, and, after subduing the cacicazgo of Higüey, traveled to Jaragua in 1503.
 Anacaona welcomed him, gathering the local Taíno to honor him.
 However, after the Spanish massacre of between 40 and 80 caciques, for which various reasons have been proposed, she was captured and transported to Santo Domingo (present-day Dominican Republic) and executed by the Spanish.